denniswong12/mars-rover-challenge/README.md

 - Or use the test feature in Visual Studio.

 ## Assumptions:
-1. Assume the Plateau is rectangular grid.
-2. Assume the Plateau is not a single point.
-3. If user doesn’t add obstacles, there are no rocks/aliens/etc on the Plateau stopping the rover to move.
+1. If user doesn’t add obstacles, there are no rocks/aliens/etc on the Plateau stopping the rover to move.
-4. Assume user input the number of Mars rovers.
+2. Assume user input the number of Mars rovers.
-5. All instructions can be successfully transmitted to the rover.
+3. All instructions can be successfully transmitted to the rover.
-6. Every turn / move can be carried out successfully, with the following limitations:
+4. Every turn / move can be carried out successfully, with the following limitations:
     i.
 Rovers will not be able to move out of the boundaries of the Plateau. ii.
 The remaining instructions will be ignored after the rover is trying to move out of the boundaries of the Plateau. iii.
 Two or more rovers cannot stop/passing by the same location(i.e. same X and Y coordinates). iv.
-The remaining instructions will be ignored after the rover is trying to move into the position where already has another rover.
+The remaining instructions will be ignored after the rover is trying to move into the position where already has another rover/obstacle.
     v.
 Rovers move sequentially.

 ## What's Next?